Narazxc/world-wise/README.md

+# Notice

+This project currently using json-server, and will not work in production.
+The data are read/write to/from json file.
+I might build a Node & Express backend with MongoDB as database for this project in the future.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.